Sauco-Apps/sauco-wallet/README.md

-# Shift UI
+# Sauco UI

-Shift is a next generation crypto-currency and blockchain application platform, written entirely in JavaScript.
+Sauco is a next generation crypto-currency and blockchain application platform, written entirely in JavaScript.
 For more information please refer to our website: https://shiftnrg.org/.

-This repository contains the [AngularJS](https://angularjs.org/) based user-interface submodule of the Shift client.
+This repository contains the [AngularJS](https://angularjs.org/) based user-interface submodule of the Sauco client.

 ## Installation